2018-SOA-TEAM1/MLBAtBat-api/README.md

 ## Short-term usability goals
 - Pull data from MLB stats API, get live game information.

+## Mid-term objectives
+- Send notification when interested hitter is going to be at bat.
+- Record and show any game changing moments on board.
+- Let multiple users discuss under game changing boards.

 ## Long-term goals
 - Interact with users, enable them to set notification moments.